Guide

 • colour options that still make sense in clear water, dirty water and low light

-If you are building or upgrading your kit, you can browse RUI squid jigs here.
+If you are building or upgrading your kit, browse RUI squid jigs — official store.

 Forget the colour myths and keep it simple